Combination (Combi) boilers are generally considered to be the easiest and most cost-effective way to install a central

 - If your incoming cold-water pressure is too low they will not work correctly.

-- If the house has too many bathrooms and a high call or hot water at any one time.
+- If the house has too many bathrooms and a high call for hot water at any one time.

 - If they don’t work there is no back up hot water option.

-Although combination boilers are not suitable for all households they are often the first choice as there are less things that can go wrong on central heating systems and are cheaper to run.
+Although combination boilers are not suitable for all households they are often the first choice as there are fewer things that can go wrong on central heating systems and are cheaper to run.